raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 # Network Boot Your Raspberry Pi
-This tutorial is written to explain how to set up a simple DHCP / TFTP server that will allow you to boot a Raspberry Pi 3 from the network.
-The tutorial assumes you have an existing home network, and want to use a Raspberry Pi for the SERVER.
-You will need a second Pi 3 as a CLIENT to be booted.
-Only one SD card is needed because the CLIENT will be booted from the SERVER after the initial client configuration.
+This tutorial is written to explain how to set up a simple DHCP / TFTP server which will allow you to boot a Raspberry Pi 3 from the network.
+The tutorial assumes you have an existing home network, and want to use a Raspberry Pi for the **server**.
+You will need a second Pi 3 as a **client** to be booted.
+Only one SD card is needed because the **client** will be booted from the **server** after the initial client configuration.

 ## Client configuration
-Before a Pi will network boot, it needs to be booted with a config option to enable USB Boot Mode.
+Before a Pi will network boot, it needs to be booted with a config option to enable USB boot mode.
 Enabling this config option requires a special `start.elf` and `bootcode.bin` file.

 Install Raspbian lite (or heavy if you want) from the [Downloads page](https://www.raspberrypi.org/downloads/raspbian/) onto an SD card using `Win32DiskImager` if you are on Windows, or `dd` if you are on Linux/Mac.
 Boot the CLIENT Pi.